Aims and Objectives

 Ollie oversees the recruitment and retention of the Association’s referee workforce, the Centre of Refereeing Excellence, and is a tutor for our referee courses and workshops.
 Since the beginning of August 2020 Ollie's remiit now combines both Worcestershire and Herefordshire FAs respecitvely.

-A specialist Assistant Referee enjoying his third season on the English Football League to continue the tradition within the WFA of producing top quality officials at the highest level in the Country.
+A specialist Assistant Referee enjoying his fifth season on the English Football League to continue the tradition within the WFA of producing top quality officials at the highest level in the Country.
 Ollie extends his role by also working as a Referee Observer on the Contributory and Suppy Leagues when time permits.

 Senior Referee Coach